Air Canada ranks last for on-time performance in North America

 Strained capacity in the sector extends to labour as well, from pilots to baggage handlers.
 In July, the International Air Transport Association called out air traffic control organizations in North America, which include Nav Canada, for staffing shortages that "continue to produce unacceptable delays and disruptions."

-Nav Canada has acknowledged that occasional delays at the country's biggest airports related in part to a dearth of air traffic controllers.
+Nav Canada has acknowledged that occasional delays at the country's biggest airports are related in part to a lack of air traffic controllers.
+More than 400 new recruits are now in training, with 600 more slated to be hired in the next two years, the organization said.

-As planes wait to land, that time spent circling the runway can tack on hours to flight crews' shifts each week, pushing them closer to their 28-day cap and leaving less leeway for them to fill schedule holes by month's end.
+On average, every minute of delay for one airplane costs the carrier about US$100 on average, according to aviation analyst Tony Brooks, drawing on 2022 data from the U.S. Department of Transport.

-Meanwhile, late arrivals mean a smaller window to carry out preventive maintenance between flights overnight, which can result in mechanical issues and more delays down the line.
+"It is estimated delays cost over US$1 billion each year to the industry, a vast sum which could be put to better use towards investment in airline and airport infrastructure," he said in the Cirium report.

 Air Canada earned $2.08 billion in profit in the first three quarters of 2023.
 The resurgence followed 11 straight quarters of losses totalling $10.01 billion between 2020 and 2022, when demand for travel dried up due to the COVID-19 pandemic.